aleirbag92/wedding/content/homepage/argentina.md

 1. **Palermo (Soho/Hollywood)**
 2. **Recoleta**

 **Palermo** is "hipper" with a lot of restaurants, bars, and nightlife to choose from, while **Recoleta** is a bit more old-school & family oriented with parks, tourist attractions, shopping, and cafes.
 The 2 neighbourhoods are about a 40min walk or 10min taxi ride away from each other.
+Caro & Patrick will be staying in Recoleta.

 ### Things to do